TABLE OF CONTENTS

 When you mix your marijuana strains, it is called ‘making a salad.'
 This is a popular way of customizing and personalizing your cannabis high.
-You can also tone down cannabis strain by mixing and matching.
-For example, if a strain is high, you can use one that has a higher CBD level, which means that the THC level will be less.
-In addition, when you can create the right combination of marijuana strains, you may get the ideal amount of medicinal elements from each of these strains.
+You can also tone down cannabis strains by mixing and matching.

 A Better High